-In French 12, students continue to develop their listening and speaking skills through interaction with the teacher and with other students, while investigating various cultural phenomena.
-All grammar concepts will be studied to prepare for the provincial exam.
+Prerequisite: French 11 In French 12, students continue to develop their listening and speaking skills through interaction with the teacher and with other students, while investigating various cultural phenomena.
+More emphasis will be placed on oral proficiency and expression, as well as more sophisticated grammatical concepts.
+Students will be exposed to short stories and poems that explore French culture.